April 4, 2018

 Your network must be protected at all costs.
 After all, if a hacker gains access to your network then they can implement further malware or ransomware attacks.
 Defending the network is especially important given the fact that phishing is so successful.
 To mitigate the risks associated with a phishing attack, you should block C2 communications, segment the network, and always use two-factor authentication.
 As we discussed in Part 1, while secure passwords are important, there are other steps such as restricting network access to vital systems and data that must be taken.

 Network access must be restricted to trusted hosts and other networks.
 In fact, you should only allow Internet access to required network services when it is absolutely necessary.
 If you deploy systems that can be directly accessed to the Internet, then you are not only creating visible security vulnerabilities, you may be creating backdoors and hidden alleys that hackers can use to infiltrate your network.
 With this in mind, there are businesses whose employees rely on remote access.
 If this is the case, then you should use VPN, SSH, or another secure access method to help reduce the security risks associated with remote network access.
 Additionally, the right type of encryption should be used to reduce the impact of a breach.
-SSLv3 is no longer considered a secure encryption method; TLS sessions should be used in its place.
+SSLv3 is no longer considered a secure encryption method; TLS sessions should be used in their place.

 Don't Let Attacks Go Unnoticed Indefinitely